C-BT Tracking Rule

 They cover accounting for the storage of C-BT in non-C-BT Project facilities, river diversion and river exchange of C-BT, use of C-BT for oil and gas well development and other non-allottee commercial and industrial uses, domestic and municipal treated C-BT, and domestic and municipal C-BT return flows.

-What do the proposed 2026 modifications to the C-BT Project Water Tracking Rule accounting procedures require?
+What did the 2026 revisions to the C-BT Project Water Tracking Rule accounting procedures change?

-The proposed modifications will require domestic and municipal use and discharge accounting to be provided in a manner to allow for the claiming and administration of C-BT Project Water return flows by Northern Water.
+The revisions required domestic and municipal use and discharge accounting to be provided in a manner to allow for the claiming and administration of C-BT Project Water return flows by Northern Water.

-These modifications only affect domestic and municipals users.
+These revisions only affect domestic and municipals users.

 When will these modifications take effect?

-The modifications will be part of the adopted accounting procedures.
-However, these accounting requirements will remain as stated in the 2021 C-BT Project Water Tracking Rule accounting procedures until allotees are noticed by Northern Water.
+The revisions to the accounting procedures were adopted on June 11, 2026.
+However, the municipal accounting requirements will remain as previously stated in the 2021 C-BT Project Water Tracking Rule accounting procedures until allotees are noticed by Northern Water.

 Does the C-BT Project Water Tracking Rule include accounting or other requirements for Windy Gap Project water or other non-CBT Project water?